-A pot of best quality Quark (this photo is of 'Graham's' British Quark from Iceland).
+A pot of best quality Quark (this photo is of 'Graham's' British Quark from the high street supermarket Iceland).
 Do make sure that you buy the best quality you can (not 'own brand') and that you do not buy the flavoured variety!
 Also do be sure to watch the dates.
 If you have a problem as regards blending or taste it is probably the quark

 ...and a bottle of Flax Seed Oil

 Not part of the mixture, but you will also need a bag of linseeds (3kg organic golden linseeds illustrated) which works out at about £5 per kilo online

 Note : Some websites describe the mixture as flax oil and cottage cheese.
 Do not be tempted to do it this way - believe you me, it is horrible!
 Also try to use British quark rather than the Bavarian which I have found to be more cheesy.